jacobvons/FederatedLearning/README.md

 This is my Honours year (2021) research project on federated learning with my supervisor [Prof Amanda Barnard](https://cs.anu.edu.au/people/amanda-barnard) at the [ANU](https://www.anu.edu.au).

 ## Goal
-The goal of this project is to develop a general Python package for federated learning (FL) for tabular data that's compatiple with existing machine learning (ML) packages in Python (currently using PyTorch).
-Integreting PCA into the regular FL framework as a means of data preprocessing is also expected.
+- To develop a general Python package for federated learning (FL) for tabular data that's compatiple with existing machine learning (ML) packages in Python (currently using PyTorch).
+- Integreting PCA into the regular FL framework as a means of data preprocessing.
+- Exploring different aggregation metrics for PCs and model parameters.

 ## Dataset
 The datasets consist of eight public available synthetic nanoparticle datasets.
 References to them are listed below: